 There are University conduct procedures available to all students and employees reporting instances of sexual misconduct, as specified and incorporated in the University's Sexual Discrimination and Misconduct Policy.
 The policy and the procedures are designed to provide prompt, fair, and impartial investigation and resolution processes and will be conducted by individuals who have received training on the issues related to sexual misconduct cases (including domestic violence, dating violence, sexual assault, and stalking).
 The Policy also addresses interim measures that can include, but are not limited to, changes in academic and living situations and no-contact directives.

 The University's Sexual Discrimination and Misconduct Policy and the sexual misconduct procedures incorporated in the policy outline the steps for conducting investigations, charges, hearings, and notification of both the complainant and the respondent throughout the process, as well as the range of potential sanctions for sexual misconduct.
-The respondent and the complainant involved in alleged student sexual misconduct cases are entitled to be accompanied to disciplinary proceedings by a hearing advisor and an advisor of choice.
+The respondent and the complainant involved in alleged student sexual misconduct cases are entitled to be accompanied to disciplinary proceedings by a hearing advisor or staff advisor and an advisor of choice.
 The respondent and the complainant are also entitled to prompt notification of the outcome of these proceedings as specified in the procedures.

 In addition to prohibiting sexual misconduct, the University prohibits discrimination, including harassment, on the basis of race, color, religion, national or ethnic origin, age, disability, veteran's status, and genetic information in its educational programs and activities and with regard to employment.
 The University's Policy on Prohibited Discrimination, Harassment, and Retaliation Other Than Sex, and the procedures incorporated in the policy, provide information about how to bring a complaint for prohibited discrimination and harassment other than sex.